 The most serious consequence of high unconjugated bilirubin levels is

 Kernicterus is brain damage due to accumulation of bilirubin in the brain.
-The risk of this disorder is higher for newborns who are premature Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , who are seriously ill, or who are given certain drugs.
+The risk of this disorder is higher for newborns who are premature Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , who are seriously ill, or who are given certain drugs.
 If untreated, kernicterus may lead to significant brain injury resulting in developmental delay Definition of Developmental Disorders Developmental disorders are better called neurodevelopmental disorders.
 Neurodevelopmental disorders are neurologically based conditions that can interfere with the acquisition, retention, or... read more , cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
-It results from brain malformations that occur before birth as the brain is developing... read more , hearing loss Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more , seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
+It results from brain malformations that occur before birth as the brain is developing... read more , hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more , seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
 When older infants or young children have seizures, they often... read more , and even death.
 Although now rare, kernicterus still occurs, but it can nearly always be prevented by early diagnosis and treatment of hyperbilirubinemia.
 Once brain injury has occurred, there is no treatment to reverse it.

 Causes of Jaundice in Newborns